TimSchoonbeek/IndustReal/readme.md

 3. Scale the files by 200% in all directions to obtain the size used in IndustReal.
 4. Print settings: we used an Ultimaker 5S with 0.3mm layer height, 15% triangle infill, 50 mm/s print speed, *0.5 mm hole horizontal expansion*, and raft build plate adhesion.
 5. Print materials: The braces and beams are printed in white PLA, the pins in silver metallic PLA, the nuts, washers, wing, and pulley in magenta PLA and the wheels in black tough PLA.

+## Recording your own data
+To record your own data, you should have a HoloLens 2 (HL2).
+Then clone the [HL2SS library](https://github.com/jdibenes/hl2ss) and install all required dependencies.
+Then, you can record your data in the same format as IndustReal following these steps:
+1. Open the [hl2ss_recording_script.py](hl2ss_recording_script.py).
+Set your host IP (ask "what is my IP" to the HoloLens you are trying to record on) and the directory where the data should be saved.
+2. (optional) Enable the PV camera field-of-view limit indication line with the HL2SS provided script.
+This prevents users from aiming the HL2 too high, a commonly encountered issue.
+3. Start the HL2SS app on the HL2.
+4. Start the [hl2ss_recording_script.py](hl2ss_recording_script.py).
+You are now recording!

 ## Contributions